A majorization-minimization approach to variable selection using spike and slab priors: Real data examples

 \subsection{Diabetes data}

 The Diabetes data contains a measure on disease progression and 10 covariates: age, sex, the BMI index, blood pressure and six related variables for 442 diabetes patients.
 In our analysis, each covariate has been rescaled to have mean zero and variance 1, and the response variable has been centered around its mean.
 All estimations are based on the rescaled covariates and centered response variable.
-For hyper parameters, we let $(\tau_{1},\tau_{2})=(1,1)$ and $\lambda=0.2\times\sqrt{p\log(p)/n}\approx0.049$.
+For hyperparameters, we let $(\tau_{1},\tau_{2})=(1,1)$ and $\lambda=0.2\times \sqrt{p\log(p)/n}\approx0.049$.
 We perform two BAVA-MIO estimations.
 The first one uses the Bayes factor (BMIO-BF) while the second one uses ten fold cross validation (BMIO-CV) for tuning parameter selection.
-The results are shown in the first two columns of Table \ref{real.table1}.
-From the results we can see the BAVA-MIO estimation using the Bayes factor leads to a covariate selection sparser than its counterpart using ten fold cross validation.
-We also run another 100 estimations based on sampling half of the 442 subjects without replacement to calculate the inclusion probabilities for the 10 covariates.
-For each covariate, the inclusion probability is defined as the proportion of occurrences of non-zero estimated values appearing in the 100 subsampling estimations.
-We compare the results from the BAVA-MIO estimations with the results from three other estimation approaches: g-prior, hyper-g, and BIC.
-All the three estimations are carried out using R package "BAS", which is developed by Clyde, Ghosh and Littman \cite{clydeetal09} as the companion software to the paper of Liang et al. \cite{liangetal07}.
-These results are shown in the last five columns of Table \ref{real.table1}.
+The results are shown in the first two columns of Table~\ref{realtable1}.
+From the results, we can see the BMIO-BF estimation leads to a covariate selection sparser than its counterpart using ten fold cross validation.
+We also run another 100 estimations based on sampling half of the 442 subjects\vadjust{\goodbreak} without replacement to calculate the inclusion probabilities for the 10 covariates.
+For each covariate, the inclusion probability is defined as the proportion of occurrences of nonzero estimated values appearing in the 100 subsampling estimations.
+We compare the results from the BAVA-MIO estimations with the results from three other estimation approaches: g-prior, hyper-g and BIC.
+All the three estimations are carried out using R package ``BAS,'' which is developed by Clyde, Ghosh and Littman~\cite{clydeetal09} as the companion software to the paper of Liang et al.~\cite{liangetal07}.
+These results are shown in the last three columns of Table~\ref{realtable1}.
 For the three estimations using the BAS package, we report the models estimated with the highest marginalized likelihood.
-Again, the results show that the BAVA-MIO using the Bayes factor has the sparest covariate selection among the five proposed approaches.
-Among the 10 inclusion probabilities estimated via the BMIO-BF estimation, only two are above 0.5, compared to five for the BMIO-CV estimation, six for the g-prior and the BIC estimations, and seven for the hyper-g estimation.
+The results show that the estimation based on BAVA-MIO using the Bayes factor has relative sparse covariate selection among the five proposed approaches.
+Among the 10 inclusion probabilities estimated via the BMIO-BF estimation, only four are above 0.5, compared to five for the BMIO-CV estimation, six for the g-prior and the BIC estimations, and seven for the hyper-g estimation.